1D Objects

 Cross-section location

-Object to define the dimensions, levels, and friction at a specified point along a Channel.
+Object to define the dimensions, levels, friction and vegetation properties at a specified point along a Channel.

 Geometry